jbx-protocol/juice-contracts-v3/README.md

 Code coverage may run out of memory, feed it more with `export NODE_OPTIONS=--max-old-space-size=8192`.

 These commands will require a .env file to be placed at the root of the project.
 An example is [included](./.example.env).
-DAO LABS uses a combination of Infura and Alchemy infrastructure, you can modify [hardhat config](./hardhat.config.ts) to use only one.
+DAOLABS uses a combination of Infura and Alchemy infrastructure, you can modify [hardhat config](./hardhat.config.ts) to use only one.

 ## Deploying